paulkarpenko/us-code-ui/uscode/title-20-education/chapter-044-career-and-technical-education.md

 Section 2336, Pub.
 L. 88–210, title II, § 225, as added Pub.
 L. 101–392, title II, § 201, Sept.
 25, 1990, 104 Stat.
 778, related to programs for criminal offenders.

+#### Effective Date of Repeal
+Repeal effective July 1, 2019, see section 4 of Pub.
+L. 115–224, set out as an Effective Date of 2018 Amendment note under [section 2301 of this title](./chapter-044-career-and-technical-education.md#section-2301).

 <a id="section-2391"></a>
 ## § 2391.
 State administration
 **(a) Eligible agency responsibilities** The responsibilities of an eligible agency under this subchapter shall include—

-(1) coordination of the development, submission, and implementation of the State plan, and the evaluation of the program, services, and activities assisted under this subchapter 11 See References in Text note below., including preparation for non-traditional fields;
+(1) coordination of the development, submission, and implementation of the State plan, and the evaluation of the program, services, and activities assisted under this subchapter, including preparation for non-traditional fields;

 (2) consultation with the Governor and appropriate agencies, groups, and individuals including teachers, faculty, specialized instructional support personnel, paraprofessionals, school leaders, authorized public chartering agencies and charter school leaders (consistent with State law), employers, representatives of business (including small businesses), labor organizations, eligible recipients, local program administrators, State and local officials, Indian Tribes or Tribal organizations present in the State, parents, students, and community organizations;